Entanglement in BF theory II: Edge-modes: Entanglement from the replica path integral

 This boundary action, \Cref{eq:bdy-action}, and the corresponding boundary condition, \Cref{eq:chiral-bc}, have been known for a long time to appear on the boundary of BF theories, \cite{Maldacena:2001ss, Kravec:2013pua}.
 Ignoring global issues, the flatness condition that the bulk path integral imposes on \(A_\pd\) makes this is a simple theory of a free \((p-1)\)-form gauge field, also known as a singleton mode in the string theory literature.
 Naturally (Hodge-dually), it is also a theory of a free \((d-p-2)\)-form.
 However, on a non-trivial topology, the boundary condition \Cref{eq:chiral-bc} imposes a constraint on the fluxes.
 On a manifold of the form \(\S^1_{\varepsilon}\times \Sigma\) --- as is our case here --- both fields have fluxes obeying Dirac quantization around purely spatial cycles, but fractional charges, when wrapping the thermal circle.
 This is entirely reminiscent of the story of the two-dimensional chiral boson on a torus, which can be seen to arise at the edge of a Chern--Simons theory, which is \emph{not} modular invariant: upon demanding periodicity around the spatial circle, one cannot retain periodicity around the thermal circle.
-It also reflects the story of self-dual gauge fields in higher dimensions \cite{freedUncertaintyFluxes2007,freedHeisenbergGroupsNoncommutative2007}\footnote{Of course our approach is much less rigorous than the original story.
+It also reflects the story of self-dual gauge fields in higher dimensions \cite{freedUncertaintyFluxes2007,freedHeisenbergGroupsNoncommutative2007}.\footnote{Of course our approach is much less rigorous than the original story.
 A rigorous analysis would require a revisit from the lens of differential cohomology.
-We take this as an opportunity to stress its importance for a solid understanding of gauge theories.}.
-In our case, the theory becomes a ``chiral half'' of a \((p-1)\)-form and a \((d-p-2)\)-form Maxwell theory, which we call, relatively unimaginatively, \emph{chiral mixed Maxwell theory}.
-The role of chiral fields as edge-modes of BF theories was recently reemphasized in \cite{Fuentealba:2023usq,Evnin:2023cdf}.
-Note, however, that there, as well as in all other instances where chiral gauge fields make an appearance (see e.g. \cite{bekaertCommentsChiralPForms1999,freedHeisenbergGroupsNoncommutative2007,freedUncertaintyFluxes2007,henningsonQuantumHilbertSpace2002,Pasti:1996vs,Perry:1996mk,Szabo:2012hc,Witten:1996hc,Witten:1999vg,Belov:2006jd,Andriolo:2021gen} for an incomplete list) it concerns \(k\)-form fields in \(2k+2\) dimensions, where one can construct a genuinely chiral combination of the gauge fields.
-This is, to our knowledge, the first time a chiral pure gauge theory is constructed in generic dimensions\footnote{and as a bonus, arbitrary topology}.
+We take this as an opportunity to stress its importance for a solid understanding of gauge theories.} In our case, the theory becomes a \textquote{chiral half} of a \((p-1)\)-form and a \((d-p-2)\)-form Maxwell theory, which we call, relatively unimaginatively, \emph{chiral mixed Maxwell theory}.
+The role of chiral fields as edge-modes of BF theories was recently reemphasized in \cite{Arvanitakis:2022bnr,Fuentealba:2023usq,Evnin:2023cdf}.
+Note, however, that in most instances where chiral gauge fields make an appearance (see e.g. \cite{Pasti:1995ii,freedHeisenbergGroupsNoncommutative2007,freedUncertaintyFluxes2007,henningsonQuantumHilbertSpace2002,Pasti:1996vs,Perry:1996mk,Pasti:2012wv,Szabo:2012hc,Witten:1996hc,Witten:1999vg,Belov:2006jd,Andriolo:2021gen,Avetisyan:2021heg,Avetisyan:2022zza} for an incomplete list) the story is focussed on \(k\)-form fields in \(2k+2\) dimensions, where one can construct a genuinely chiral combination of the gauge fields.
+This is, to our knowledge, the first time a chiral pure gauge theory is treated quantum mechanically in generic dimensions.\footnote{And as a bonus, arbitrary topology.}\textsuperscript{,}\footnote{At the classical level this theory is considered in \cite{Evnin:2023cdf}, where our generalized chiral boundary condition goes under the moniker twisted self-duality.
+We thank the authors of \cite{Evnin:2023cdf} for discussions regarding this point.}

 Let us be more concrete.
 First, we Hodge-decompose \(A_\pd\) as \(A_\t{h}+\dd{a}\), where \(A_\t{h}\) is a harmonic \(p\)-form and \(a\) is the (globally-well defined) \((p-1)\)-form gauge field.
 We do the same for \(B_\pd\).
 Now, if we denote by \(\dd{\tau}\) the volume element of the thermal circle, we can split the harmonic parts of the two fields as